CCI-MOC/xdmod-cntr/README.md

 # xdmod-cntr
 A project to deploy XDMoD on kubernetes/OpenShift.

-# temporary removal of xdmod-init container.
+# Configuring and updating the configuration of XDMoD.

 In the initial setup of the cluster xdmod-init will run the xdmod-setup to initialize the databases, create an admin account, set the organization name, and some other functions.
 Here is the link to some documentation of xdmod-setup use in the configuration of xdmod (https://open.xdmod.org/10.0/configuration.html)

-Occasionally xdmod-setup needs to be run to change configuration paramters, for example adding other accounts not found in the xdmod_init.json.
-This can be done manually by connecting with rsh the xdmod pod (on kubernetes) and running xdmod-setup from the command line:
+Occasionally xdmod-setup needs to be run to change configuration parameters, for example adding other accounts not found in the xdmod_init.json.
+This can be manually done by connecting with rsh the xdmod pod (on kubernetes) and running xdmod-setup from the command line: